Do & See

 Fuente de los Coyotes in Coyoacán

-Two bronze coyotes are the centre of this magnificent fountain.
+Two bronze coyotes are the center of this magnificent fountain.
 The animals were of big significance to the Aztecs, reigning the grounds in and around Mexico City in the past; many still hold belie...

 On September 15th (yes, not May 5th), chilangos gather in front of the National Palace to hear the President shout from the balcony "Viva México", and to shout it back — the famous Grito de Indepen...